-Type 2 Musings is a collection of thought-provoking original and curated writings about all things health, healthcare, and diabetes.
+Type 2 Musings is a collection of thought-provoking original and curated content about all things health, healthcare, and diabetes.

 The ideas presented here are based on my experiences living for more than a decade with type 2 diabetes.
 This, along with my interest in med tech and my understanding of public policy’s impact, shape my own unique perspective.
 My hope is that sharing these thoughts and ideas will help readers make sense of health and healthcare, whether they live with a chronic illness or not.

 About this blog

 A few months after my diagnosis I started this blog in an attempt to make sense of life with diabetes and the challenges I face.

 As is so often the case with a type 2 diabetes diagnosis, the first thing I focused on was food and eating as a way to manage diabetes.
 Since then my interests have moved toward more systemic concerns.
 This blog reflects that journey from my earliest foodie writings to my current interest in how med tech is bringing change to healthcare and where US health policy is headed.